michaelbrawn/homebridge-deebot-wiki/Beta-Version.md

 You will need to restart HOOBS each time you change the version of the plugin.

-## Further Updates

-A limitation of the beta version is that further beta updates are not displayed.
-To update to the latest beta (or check if an update is available) simply use the same command as above to install the beta.
-An update will display in Homebridge/HOOBS once the beta has been released as the stable version.

 ## Feedback
 If you experience an issue with the beta package then please create an issue on GitHub and mention that you are using the beta 😄.